gabomartini/Defender-for-Cloud-Security/README.md

 ## Task 4: Improving Security Posture with Microsoft Defender Recommendations.

-In this task, you'll review cloud security posture management recommendations.
+Review and act on Microsoft Defender for Cloud recommendations to enhance your cloud security posture.

-1. In the General section, select "Recommendations" from the navigation menu.
+1. In the "General" section of the Microsoft Defender for Cloud navigation menu, select "Recommendations".
-2. Select "Add filter" and then select "Resource type".
-3. Select the "Machines - Azure Arc" checkbox and then select the "Apply" button.
+2. Click "Add filter", select "Resource type", check the "Machines - Azure Arc" box, and click "Apply".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/c6500b6f-5de0-4311-b084-2a144490e92b">
 </p>

-4. In this case we'll select the recommendation that states "Machines should have a vulnerability assessment solution" where the status isn't Completed.
-You may need to scroll to the right to see the Status column.
+3. Locate the recommendation "Machines should have a vulnerability assessment solution" where the status is not "Completed".
+(You may need to scroll right to see the Status column.)
-5. Review the recommendation and in the "Take action" tab scroll down to Delegate and select "Assign owner & set due date".
+4. Review the recommendation, then in the "Take action" tab, scroll down to "Delegate" and select "Assign owner & set due date".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/9699612a-4506-40e3-b2e1-0112b94179e0">
 </p>

-6. In the Create assignment window, leave Type set to Defender for Cloud and expand the Assignment details.
+5. In the "Create assignment" window, leave "Type" set to "Defender for Cloud" and expand "Assignment details".
-7. In the Email address box, type in your email.
+6. In the "Email address" box, enter your email address.
-8. Explore the Set remediation timeframe and Set email notifications options and select "Create".
+7. Explore the "Set remediation timeframe" and "Set email notifications" options, then click "Create".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/80d815b1-c5e7-489c-bdea-1aa5d6a39b93">
 </p>

-9. Close the recommendation page by selecting the 'X' on the upper right of the window.
+8. Close the recommendation page by clicking the "X" in the upper-right corner.

 ## Task 5: Analyzing and Mitigating Threats Using Security Alerts.

-In this task, you'll load sample security alerts and review the alert details.

-1. Under General, select "Security alerts" in the portal menu.
+Load and review sample security alerts to practice analyzing and mitigating threats in Microsoft Defender for Cloud.

+1. In the "General" section of the Microsoft Defender for Cloud navigation menu, select "Security alerts".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/cf1e2440-aafc-41a7-895c-943410e63ffc">
 </p>

-2. Select Sample alerts from the command bar.
-Hint: you may need to select the ellipsis (...) button from the command bar.
+2. Click "Sample alerts" from the command bar.
+(You may need to click the ellipsis (...) button to find it.)
-3. In the Create sample alerts (Preview) pane make sure your subscription is selected and that all sample alerts are selected in the Defender for Cloud plans area.
+3. In the "Create sample alerts (Preview)" pane, ensure your subscription is selected and all sample alerts are checked in the "Defender for Cloud plans" area.
-4. Select Create sample alerts.
-This sample alert creation process may take a few minutes to complete, wait for the "Successfully created sample alerts" notification.
+4. Click "Create sample alerts".
+Wait for the "Successfully created sample alerts" notification.
+(This may take a few minutes.)

 <p align="center">
 <img src="https://github.com/user-attachments/assets/7b8529d7-60e8-4f2d-8eb1-184ea6fec31f">
 </p>

-5. Once completed, select Refresh (if needed) to see the alerts appear under the Security alerts area.
+5. Click "Refresh" (if needed) to view the alerts in the "Security alerts" area.
-6. Choose an interesting alert with a Severity of High and perform the following actions:
-•	Select the alert checkbox and the alert detail pane should appear.
-Select "View full details".
+6. Select an alert with a "Severity" of "High" by checking its box.
+When the alert detail pane appears, click "View full details".
-•	Review and read the Alert details tab.
+7. Review the "Alert details" tab.
-•	Select the "Take action" tab or scroll down and select the "Next: Take Action" button at the end of the page.
+8. Select the "Take action" tab (or scroll down and click "Next: Take Action" at the bottom of the page).
-•	Review the Take action information.
-Notice the sections available to take action depending on the type of alert: Inspect resource context, Mitigate the threat, Prevent future attacks, Trigger automated response and Suppress similar alerts.
+9. Review the "Take action" information, noting options such as "Inspect resource context", "Mitigate the threat", "Prevent future attacks", "Trigger automated response", and "Suppress similar alerts", depending on the alert type.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/27a3012a-4af7-4ab3-8f33-27f1851613b6">